-When designing and developing written communication, remember the importance of selecting an easy to read font size, good spacing and a clear font type.
+When designing and developing written communication, remember the importance of selecting a reasonable font size, good spacing and a clear font type.
 This will make your written communication easier to read by all members of the public.

 Key guidance in the design of documents includes:

-Different fonts look bigger than others – the size of the ‘x’ is usually the best guide.
-If the size of the ‘x’ is small in the font you have chosen (such as Times New Roman), it is better to use a 14-point font.
+Different fonts look bigger than others — the size of the ‘x’ is usually the best guide.
+If the size of the ‘x’ is small in the font you have chosen such as Times New Roman font, it is better to use a 14-point font.

-Use a clear and easy to read font that people are familiar with and recognise easily.
-It is best to use clear, easy to read sans serif fonts like Verdana or Helvetica.
-Font style and font size will make written communication easier to read for members of the public.
+Use a clear font that people are familiar with and recognise easily.
+Sans serif fonts like Verdana or Helvetica work well.
+Font style and font size can make written communication, such as documents and logos, easier to read for members of the public.

 Make important points stand out